Analysts Recommendation on Opko Health Inc (OPK)

-Opko Health Inc (NASDAQ:OPK) shares traded up 1.21% during most recent session.
+Opko Health Inc (NASDAQ:OPK) shares traded down -6.52% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $11.9 within the next 52-weeks.
 The mean target projections are based on 5 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.